r-wambui/Agro-detect-model/docs/index.md

 {%- endcapture -%}
 {% include code.md code=code language='python' %}

-Image analysis require very high processing power, Therefore you can leverage free GPUs in the market.
-PyTorch uses CUDA to enable developers to run their products on gpu enable environment.
+Image analysis requires very high processing power, therefore you can leverage free GPUs in the market.
+PyTorch uses CUDA to enable developers to run their products on GPU enable environment.

 {%- capture code -%}
 # run on GPU if available else run on a CPU